 In providing our services we value:

-By 2018, Community Connections will be recognized by our community, the region and the province as a leader for the provision of quality and responsive social services.
+By 2022, Community Connections will continue to be recognized by our community, the region and the province as a leader for the provision of quality, responsive and socially just social services

 City of Revelstoke